This Person Dropped A Major Hint About Salman Khan's Eid 2020 Release; See Leaked Picture!

 Rumours are rife that Salman will be donning the uniform once again for this movie.
 Meanwhile, Salman and the makers are quite tight-lipped about the film.
 A Mumbai Mirror report recently stated that Sohail Khan has registered the title of 'India's Most Wanted Cop: Radhe' for this film.

-Amidst all this, a picture has surfaced on social media which hinted 'Radhe' has been slated for Eid 2020 release.
+Amidst all this, a picture has surfaced on social media which hinted 'Radhe' has been slated for an Eid 2020 release.
 Bollywood cinematographer Ayananka Bose posted a picture on his Instagram story of the shooting schedule of the film kept on a table.
 What caught everyone's attention was his caption for the picture that read, "Locked n loaded!!
 Any guesses which film?
 Hint: Eid."

 Have a look at it here.